 You have their contact information from the sign-ups for the kids and the parents show up to pick up their kids each day.
 This provides you with multiple ways to communicate with them, develop a relationship and invite them back.
 Here are some ideas:

-After each day you could send a short email to the parents with a message "Here is what your kids learned today and here is what we have planned for tomorrow!"
+After each day you could send a short email or post on social media to/for the parents with a message "Here is what your kids learned today and here is what we have planned for tomorrow!"

 Make the message in non-churchy, upbeat terms.
 To begin a relationship with the parents, you could link them to useful parenting tips (great if you have a church staff member write them), so they can begin to see your church as a helpful partner in raising their children.